Tobacco & Smoking Cessation

 - Youth Education: If you are a teacher or work with youth K-12, you can call 410-396-3718 to request our Youth Tobacco Educator to come to your school or group.

-- Enforcement Officer: Call 311 to report an illegal sale of cigarettes or to request that an officer visit a local retailer to check on the sale of tobacco products to minors, or sale of single cigarettes, or placement of tobacco products within reach of young customers.
+- Enforcement Officer: Call 311 to report an illegal sale of cigarettes or to request that an officer visit a local retailer to check on the sale of tobacco products to minors, or sale of single cigarettes, or the placement of tobacco products within reach of young customers.

 BCHD purchases nicotine replacement patches and distributes them to Federally Qualified Health Centers in Baltimore City.
 In order to receive a month’s supply of these free-of-charge items, a Baltimore City resident must enroll in a cessation program, also free-of-charge, at one of the health centers.
 Please call 410-361-9765 to find a health center near your home.